 Some small scale and low impact developments (eg: decks, fences, bbqs, pergolas, privacy screens) can be constructed without any planning approval.

-The Planning NSW Interactive Buildings web service provides useful information on exempt development.
+The NSW Planning Portal provides useful information on exempt development.

 If your proposal does not meet all of the Exempt Development provisions, it requires the submission and subsequent approval of an application before you can start any work.